Terms & Conditions

 The winner should consider the following:

-There will be ONE winner and ONE runner up.
+There will be ONE winner on Facebook and ONE winner on Instagram

-Winners may be announced on Facebook and will be notified by Facebook message on the account used to enter the competition.
+Winners may be announced on Facebook and Instagram and will be notified by Facebook message and Instagram message on the account used to enter the competition.

 Limitation of liability: